Prakāśa: Subjective experiences of prakāśa

 There is no way a personal experience of prakāśa could be fully conveyed into words, but mystics, both ancient and modern, have tried to do so, because such words carry a powerful spiritual charge.
 Some of the subjective attributes of the light of consciousness, in synthesis, are: "liquid", "blissful", "immaculate", "blinding", "enveloping" and "weightless".
 Here are but a few of the many accounts:

-Gopi Krishna

-Gopi Krishna, in his first experience of the awakening of kundalini has experienced luminous manifestations he described as: